 For instance, the full $17,500 of forgiveness is only available to “highly qualified” math and science teachers at the secondary level and special education teachers — other teachers max out loan forgiveness at $5,000.

-Most teachers are better off pursuing PSLF for total loan forgiveness.
+Most teachers are better off pursuing PSLF for total forgiveness of their remaining loan balance.

 4. Alternative forgiveness options